FranciscoG/franciscog.github.io/content/blog/npm-package-safety-guide.md

 - If you, or someone on your team, deletes the lockfile, then npm will rebuild it from scratch and can possibly install a malicious version if it still exists.

 - If the lockfile was generated with an older version of npm and you're running `npm install` with a newer version.
 This might cause changes to your lockfile that make npm re-resolve some dependencies.
+This is why you should be [enforcing npm version](#enforce-strict-engine-use) in your project.

 The next 3 sections should help prevent some of these issues.

 ## Pin your dependencies

 This one is more controversial.
 Why do you need this if a lockfile already ensures you're installing specific versions?

-One is human error, someone could accidentally delete the lockfile and commit that.
-The other, more important one is that most of the tips in this post rely on malicious packages being discovered and reported.
-If an account is compromised and it publishes a new malicious package that no one finds for a while, not pinning your dependencies puts you at a greater risk.
+A lockfile is great for ensuring repeatable builds, but it's not foolproof.
+The bigger issue is the risk you face when you decide to update.
+If you use a broad version range like `^1.2.3` in your package.json (allowing non-breaking updates), and a maintainer's account is compromised, the next time you update, you could pull a malicious version before anyone even knows it exists.

+Since all our security tips depend on someone finding and reporting the bad package, pinning to a specific version number is one of the best defenses against a recently published, but not yet discovered, supply chain attack.

 To pin a dependency, use the `--save-exact` flag when adding a new package: